lastxxix/youtrack-telegram-bot/README.md

 3. Enter your YouTrack permanent token.
 4. The bot will validate your credentials.
 5. Start receiving notifications!

+### Issue Creation Flow

+1. Send `/create` to the bot.
+2. Enter the Issue title.
+3. Optionally, enter a description or use `/skip`.
+4. The bot creates a new issue in YouTrack with the provided details.

 ## How It Works